analycecorreaga/analycecorreaga/README.md

 I'm Analyce Correa, a **Software Engineering student**, based in Lorena (SP), Brazil.

-I am focused on **programming and technology**, developing logical thinking and building a solid foundation in software development.
+I am focused on **technology and programming**, building a solid foundation in software development, logic, and problem-solving.

-Currently, I am learning:
-- Programming logic
-- Software development fundamentals
-- Problem solving
-- Basic system design

-I am motivated by learning and growing in the tech field, aiming to become a skilled developer.
+I am constantly learning and improving my skills to become a professional developer, aiming to build efficient and well-structured solutions.

 </td>
 </tr>